Learning health systems: Adoption and spread

-Electronic health data
+Electronic health data as a central component to the LHS

 A large proportion of LHS research relies on the use of electronic health records (EHRs) and must navigate the inherent challenges of EHRs.
 EHRs were primarily created to support billing for clinical services and tracking health insurance claims.
 Generation of rich real-world clinical data is an essential "byproduct" of this highly transactional purpose of the contemporary EHR.

-LHS leverages a clinical lifecycle.
-Patient data is collected, which can then be amalgamated across multiple patients to define and analyze a problem.
+The LHS leverages a clinical lifecycle.
+Patient data is collected, which can then be amalgamated across multiple patients to identify, define, and analyze a problem or a gap in the application of evidence-based care.
 These are activities largely driven by healthcare professionals.
-With the support of technology (both computational and statistical), an analysis of the amalgamated data returns evidence, from which knowledge is generated.
-Ideally, this can lead to changes in clinical practice, and thus to new patient data being collected.
-Dissemination of implementation of new evidence can be operationally and technically challenging in many settings, including the original health system that identified a problem based on their own clinical data.
+With the support of technology (both computational and statistical), an analysis of the amalgamated data can result in new evidence.
+Such knowledge generation can then spur changes in clinical practice, and thus to new patient data being collected.
+This is the optimum for the LHS.
+However, dissemination of implementation of new evidence can be operationally and technically challenging in many settings, including the original health system that identified a problem based on their own clinical data.

 McLachlan and colleagues (2018) suggest a taxonomy of nine LHS classification types: